 - Inspiring for the imagination.
 This is the number one criteria.
 A child who is using his or her imagination to spin fantastical scenarios will stay busy longer and learn more than a kid playing with a toy with more narrow creative parameters.
 And toys that inspire imagination are very often simpler and less expensive than those that don't.

 - Simple.
 The simpler the toy the more room there is for creativity.
 Wooden blocks become skyscrapers.
-Most, but not all, of the play things considered on this list to be good toys are not electronic.
+Most, but not all, of the playthings considered here, are not electronic.
 This is because electronic toys can be short on imagination and long on complexity.
 Also, they are more apt to break, which makes them a poor value too.
-However, there are some electronic toys that I’d consider good toys.
+However, there are some electronic toys that are considered good toys.

 - Challenging.
 Just because a toy is simple doesn't mean it can't challenge your child.
 Kids need to be actively using their brains or they get bored.
 So a toy that makes kids think will get played with more often and for longer.